allisondw/Sorta-PROTOTYPE/README.md

     for the backend server

 #### HTML Canvas API:
-    for the real-time canvas feature, rendering the sorted pixels
+    for the real-time canvas feature, rendering the sorted pixels on the front-end

 #### Multer:
     for saving/serving files

-### APIs

-List any external sources of data that will be used in your app.

-#### Canvas API:
-    for handing the image data on the front end

-#### Backend API (of my making):
-    for storing and retrieving images and user settings

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.

-#### Home Page:
+#### Create Page:
     Where users upload, manipulate, and download their images

-#### About Page:
-    Information about using the app, FAQ, about glitch art and pixel sorting

 #### Gallery Page:
     Gallery of images created by the user